-Where children leave the school or college, the Designated Senior Person should ensure their child protection file is transferred to the new school or college as soon as possible, ensuring secure transit, and confirmation of receipt should be obtained.
-For schools, this should be transferred separately from the main pupil file.
+Where children leave Nobel, the Designated Senior Person should ensure their child protection file is transferred to the new school or college as soon as possible, ensuring secure transit, and confirmation of receipt should be obtained.
+This will be transferred separately from the main pupil file.
 Receiving schools and colleges should ensure key staff such as Designated Senior Persons and SENCOs or the named person with oversight for SEN in a college, are aware as required.
 If the child has an allocated social worker, they will also inform them of the change of school.